sumaiyatasnim/Charity-/README.md

 # My Project Link: https://assignment-8-react-charity.netlify.app/

-*This project is created with React Js with Vanilla CSS.
+*This project is created with React Js along with Vanilla CSS.

 *The project is about making a charity function for the betterment of street children.